nerves-project-attic/nerves_firmware_ssh/README.md

 # Nerves.Firmware.SSH

-This project contains the necessary infrastruction to support uploading Nerves firmware images to targets using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).
+This project contains the necessary infrastruction to support "over-the-air" firmware updates with Nerves by using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).

-It has a number of defaults that make it convenient for development, but it can be configured in a way suitable for some deployments.
-The main restriction on use in deployment is the need for the server that pushes updates out to be able to connect to devices.
-However, if you're devices are in a LAN or within a VPN, then you can use scripts or tools like Ansible to push updates out.
+The default settings make it quick to integrate into Nerves projects for development work.
+Later on, if your deployed devices can be reached by `ssh`, it's even possible to use tools like Ansible or even shell scripts to update a set of devices all at once.

 ## Installation